-Two or more children sit on opposite ends of a long board attached to a triangular fulcrum.
+Two or more children sit on opposite ends of a longboard attached to a triangular fulcrum.
 When the board is centered, and the children’s weights are evenly balanced between the two ends, they enjoy the up and down rhythm while their teamwork and balance are both strengthened.
-If the fulcrum is off center or the weights are unbalanced, riders at the long end of the board gain the ability to jerk or bounce their end of the board when touching ground.
+If the fulcrum is off-center or the weights are unbalanced, riders at the long end of the board gain the ability to jerk or bounce their end of the board when touching the ground.

 Anyone caught unawares riding on the short end may fall off or faceplant forward.
 Not fun.

 While differences in physical weight matter on a teeter-totter, differences in relational power differ between two individuals in conversation.

 Relationships between parent-child, student-teacher, doctor-patient, woman-man, younger-older, literate–illiterate, able-disabled, mentor-mentee, or counselor-client can all involve a power differential.

 The impact of our words is amplified, not only by the circumstances impinging on our lives but also by this differential.

 When used in the pursuit of excellence, criticism may serve a purpose in training for a job or in the classroom.
 However, in our culture of criticism, conversations can feel just as hazardous as a ride on an unbalanced teeter-totter.